Angel wings beautifully symbolize love, spirituality, and protection.

 Read the process behind the making of these wings on the Canvas Corp Brands blog.

-The poster board base that Bri uses to make her angel wings makes them super sturdy.
+The poster board base that Bri uses to make her version makes both sides super sturdy.

 But the best thing about Bri’s design is that she uses different sizes of feathers on different parts of the wings, which really makes it stand out.